kjansson/proxy-poc/README.md

 # udp-proxy-ish
 An UDP proxy(-ish) for proxying UDP traffic out of K8s.
 It is a sidecar-server setup which is 100% transparent to client applications.
-A sidecar is deployed to the application which intercepts outgoing UDP traffic on selected ports, and forwards them to an external proxy that can be placed wherever you like.
+A sidecar is deployed to the application which intercepts outgoing UDP traffic on selected ports, and forwards it to an external proxy that can be placed wherever you like.
+The traffic is then forwarded to its destination and back.

 ## Configuration